 The good news is that there are so many options out there for healthier snacks that don’t compromise on flavour and are still super fun for Easter.

-Healthy Easter Snacks
+Healthy Easter Snack Ideas

 These lemon infused energy bites are seriously tasty!
-What’s even more amazing is that there is no added sugar because they’re naturally sweetened with dates (but I swear you can’t taste them!)
+What’s even more amazing is that there is no added sugar because they’re naturally sweetened with dates (but you can’t even taste them).
 Using dates is one of my secrets for sweetening up treats without dumping in a bunch of added sugar.

 2. Bunny Mix

 Another super cute idea is to make a homemade Bunny mix.
 For a sweeter version, make some air-popped popcorn and mix it with some Annie’s Honey Graham Bunnies and a lower sugar cereal like Barbara’s Puffins (I like the cinnamon flavour).

 I love these mini egg cups because they’re a great source of protein and they are so delicious.
 Plus they’re only made with only 5 simple ingredients!

 4. Fruit Flower Crackers

 All you need to do is take some round whole grain or higher fibre crackers (like Breton) and spread a little cream cheese or Laughing Cow cheese spread thinly across the cracker.

 6. Carrot Garden